GraphBLAS/SuiteSparseSessions/Session2/README.md

 - Only for sparse/hypersparse formats
 - Stored as three arrays: row indices, column indices, values
-- Includes an operator for handling duplicate updates
+- Includes a dup operator for handling duplicate updates
 - Disjoint from existing entries (updates are applied immediately)
-- Assembled using GrB_Matrix_build + element-wise add
+- Assembled using `GrB_Matrix_build` + element-wise add
 - Enables batching of insertions

 **Key Quote**: "A pending tuple is an entry that I tried to insert into the matrix, and I couldn't, because it's not there.
 Stick this number AIJ into the matrix, oops it's not there already.
 So what do I do?
-I'll do it later, maybe."
+I'll do it later."

-**Non-Associative Operators**: Unlike the spec, GraphBLAS allows non-associative dupe operators like "second" to support "take the last value" semantics:
+**Non-Associative Operators**: A dup operator is provided to "sum" up duplicates.
+Unlike the spec, SuiteSparse/GraphBLAS allows non-associative dup operators like "second" to support "take the last value" semantics:

-**Key Quote**: "In GraphBLAS, the GraphBLAS API for the GrB matrix build function says that the dupe operator must be associative.
-But I allow my dupe operator for GrB matrix build to be non associative, because I want to use things like the first or second operator.
+**Key Quote**: "In GraphBLAS, the GraphBLAS API for the GrB matrix build function says that the dup operator must be associative.
+But I allow my dup operator for GrB matrix build to be non associative, because I want to use things like the first or second operator.
 Second means if you see 2 duplicates take the last one in the list."

 ### Relationship Between Zombies and Pending Tuples [01:31:50 - 01:33:00]